effekt-lang/effekt-website/docs/evolution.md

 - type parameters of singleton operations now are universally quantified, not existentially

 ## Older Papers
 We had some papers describing the Scala Effekt (Scala Symposium 2017, JFP 2020) and Java Effekt (OOPSLA 2018) libraries.
-These libraries (accidentally) implemented _lexical_ effect handlers.
+These libraries implemented _lexical_ effect handlers.

 #### Since then
 - Besides implementing lexical effect handlers, the libraries have little to do with the current standalone Effekt language